UPPMAX/HPC-python/docs/day2/jupyter.md

 or
 ``http://127.0.0.0:8888/?token=5c3aeee9fbfc75f7a11c4a64b2b5b7ec49622231388241c2``

-    This should bring the jupyter interface on your computer and all calculations and files will be on Rackham.
+    This should bring the jupyter interface on your computer and all calculations and files will be on Pelle.